VBaldych/family-helpdesk/README.md

 Our Helpdesk System is designed to streamline customer support operations, ensuring that every query is addressed] promptly and thoroughly.

+Old issues (>30 days) will be deleted automatically from DB.

 # Local installation
 Be ensure that [Symfony](https://symfony.com/download) and [Docker](https://www.docker.com/products/docker-desktop/) are installed on your local machine
 Then run commands in a CLI: